 So what if we tell you there's a way to prevent your little ones from throwing a fit at mealtime, bedtime, and pretty much any time of the day…

 Is your baby wailing while you’re pulling your hair out trying to figure out what he needs?
 Is he hungry?
 Maybe he’s tired.
-Did he sh*t his pants?
+Nappy needs changing?
 There are just so many possibilities, and while you’re putting your best guess in and your nose in his diaper, his face is turning red and tears are streaming down.

 Sounds like a dream?